 Oh man, the Singapore food scene is incredible.
 You can eat so well in this country, and it’s one of the best ways to save money, too.
 If you eat from the hawker stalls, you’ll be spending less than S$5 for a tasty, fresh meal.

 It’s pretty tough to find bad food in this country, too.
 One of the great things about a country that’s full of tasty meals is that nobody is going to settle for anything less.
 If you’re serving bad food in Singapore, you simply aren’t going to survive for long.

-So, yeah.
-The easiest way to save money is at the aforementioned Hawker centres.
+Aside from the tour, the easiest way to save money is at the aforementioned hawker centres.
 These are covered areas filled with tons of different food stalls, and are super fun and fascinating to spend time in.

 So what type of food can you get in these Hawker centres?

 There’s so much on offer!
 Singaporean cuisine pulls in influences from Malaysia, China, and India, and all of those flavours and spices mixing together makes for some of the best eating on the planet.
 Chicken and rice is an iconic dish in this country, but aside from that, you’ll find all manner of curries, soups, grilled meat and vegetables, dumplings, salads, fried noodles, seafood, and practically anything you can think of.
 The fruit shakes and smoothies are also all cheap, fresh, and delicious — so wash down your meal with one of those.

 And before you form an opinion that the food that’s served in these places is going to be mediocre, let me tell you that several of the food stands have been awarded a Michelin star!
 Yes, Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle Stall, in particular, is where you can score the cheapest Michelin-starred meal in the world.
 At a price of just $1.42 for a plate of chicken and rice, it’s impossible to be disappointed by it.
 I made this my first meal in Singapore and couldn’t believe how tasty such a simple dish could be!